samber/lo/README.md

 ### Every

-Returns true if all elements of a subset are contained into a collection or if the collection is empty.
+Returns true if all elements of a subset are contained into a collection or if the subset is empty.

 ```go
 ok := lo.Every[int]([]int{0, 1, 2, 3, 4, 5}, []int{0, 2})